gsuero/new-relic-challenge/README.md

      - `java -jar ./build/libs/word-combination-frequency-finder-all.jar <text file> <text file> ...`
    - With STDIN
      - `java -jar ./build/libs/word-combination-frequency-finder-all.jar --stdin`
-This will print the 3 word combination frequency of as many files as provided.

 ### How to run the tests
 To execute unit tests just run the below command: